-Incidents not dashboards
+Incidents, not dashboards

-In a state of continuous alert fatigue, scientists and machine learning engineers can’t afford to analyze every issue, and uncovering root cause is not a straightforward task.
+In a state of continuous alert fatigue, scientists and machine learning engineers can’t afford to analyze every issue, and uncovering the root cause is not a straightforward task.
 Practitioners need to dig into segments and resolutions to find the areas where models are performing worse than they could be or failing outright.
 With incident management, you can clearly see what went wrong and who was affected.
 This is a much higher level of abstraction than just looking at anomalies, and it will help you quickly identify and fix problems.

 Superwise Incidents help you focus on what matters by automatically grouping issues and correlated events when your model starts to misbehave—generating a root-cause investigation view with precisely what you need to solve the problem at hand.
 This kind of focused view is essential for quickly identifying and solving problems.

 If you’re swamped with alerts, check whether you can customize what you get and when.
-Make sure you can control the sensitivity of alerts, so only those that really offer insight get through, it will be easier for you to identify the problem and how to fix it.
+Make sure you can control the sensitivity of alerts so only those that really offer insight get through, it will be easier for you to identify the problem and how to fix it.

 A system that doesn’t have the capabilities described here has the potential to drag you into debt.
-If your current method of ML monitoring doesn’t have them, this is the time to decide whether you can tweak your current setup or you need to go all in for a new solution.
+If your current method of ML monitoring doesn’t have them, this is the time to decide whether you can tweak your current setup or if you need to go all in for a new solution.
 Making thoughtful decisions about ML monitoring debt often involves learning more about the best practices and tools that are out on the market.
 This way, you can ensure you have the right features to truly understand how your model is working and when it stops working as planned.

 Ready to get started with Superwise projects?

 Head over to the Superwise platform and get started with easy, customizable, scalable, and secure model observability for free with our community edition.